1930 Wimbledon Championships – Men's singles

 Bill Tilden defeated Wilmer Allison in the final, 6–3, 9–7, 6–4 to win the gentlemen's singles tennis title at the 1930 Wimbledon Championships.
-It was his third Wimbledon title and his tenth and last Grand Slam singles title overall.
+It was his third Wimbledon title and his tenth and last major singles title overall.
+Tilden was the last singles player born in the 1800s to win Wimbledon.
 Henri Cochet was the defending champion, but lost in the quarterfinals to Allison.